Bruno-Noobador/Mr-Beast/README.md

   - Only the Admin can access

 # System
-  - Creates QR-Codes from the key of a location
-  - Saves the QR-Codes in PNG files on disk
+  - Links the QR-Codes on disk with the location
   - Opens a WEB-UI for users and admin
   - Returns the requests from the admins
   - Gets user's readings and saves it to the database